cyberbotics/webots-doc/automobile/lidar-sensors.md

 The `Sick Lms 291` is a 1 layer lidar with a range of up to 80 meters and a field of view of up to 180 degrees.

-The model of the `IbeoLux` contains a spherical projection, a configurable fixed resolution and a configurable gaussian noise.
+The model of the `Sick Lms 291` contains a spherical projection, a configurable fixed resolution and a configurable gaussian noise.

 %figure "Sick Lms 291 lidar"